 7.0 Application and Award Process

-Proposals will be selected according to NCORR's published project application process and associated application.
-The process establishes the details for application associated deadlines, selection criteria, and the award process.
+Proposals will be selected according to the application process and Program evaluation criteria.
+The application and award process establishes the details for application associated deadlines, selection criteria, and award process.

 7.1 Application Process